siongyee03/VibeFit_FYP_Degree/README.md

 The google-services.json and gradle.properties are excluded from version control.

 Ensure that you add your own credentials when testing or deploying the app.

+## 📄 License
+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.

+## 🙋‍♂️ Author
+Wong Siong Yee
+Final Year Project (FYP) 2025 – Multimedia University Melaka (MMU)

+Feel free to open an issue or contact me on GitHub for questions.